Pradhiksha27/MSR2020/docs/_sources/model.rst.txt

 ----------
 Since we are attempting to perform regression which outputs continuous value within a given range.
 Our main goal is to minimize the error which is defined by the Loss Function.

-We have used Mean Absolute Error (MAE) as a metric to evaluate the results of the prediction.
+We have chosen average lifespan as our baseline.
+We compare our other features with this baseline by plotting graphs and using Mean Absolute Error (MAE) as a metric to evaluate the results of the prediction.
 MAE is the sum of absolute distances between our target variable and predicted values.

 Mathematically, it can be expressed as follows: